Signals (Rush album): Reception

 At the time of release, Rolling Stone criticised the band's choice of "emphasizing synthesizers at the expense of Alex Lifeson's guitar," calling the album "mostly a wasted effort."

 Louder called Signals the 29th best album of the 80s.

 AllMusic retrospectively praised the album, complimenting the band for not simply making Moving Pictures, Pt.
 II, continuing their exploration of the synthesizer and introducing more contemporary themes into the lyrics.

 Ultimate Classic Rock placed Signals seventh in their list of "Top 10 Rush Albums," while Stereogum placed the album third (behind Moving Pictures and 2112) in their list of "Rush Albums From Worst to Best," labelling it "the most audacious album of the band's career."

 In the 2010 documentary film Rush: Beyond the Lighted Stage, Trent Reznor cited Signals as an influence for incorporating keyboards into hard rock.
 Canadian music journalist Martin Popoff stated that Signals was his favorite Rush album because of the "creamy production."

+In 2022, Guitar World named Signals the #9 greatest rock guitar album of 1982, saying that although there was a "shift to a more electro-synth sound", there was "still room for Alex Lifeson to do his thing on his six-string", and that "Geddy Lee remained the best bassist in rock".